 1. What is “Change in Costs”?

 At each level of production and during each time period, costs of production may increase or decrease, especially when the need arises to produce more or less volume of output.
-If manufacturing additional units requires hiring one or two workers and increases the purchase cost of raw materials, then a change in the overall production cost will result.
-To determine the change in costs, simply deduct the production costs incurred at during the first output run from the production costs in the next batch when output has increased.
+If manufacturing additional units requires hiring one or two additional workers and increases the purchase cost of raw materials, then a change in the overall production cost will result.
+To determine the change in costs, simply deduct the production costs incurred during the first output run from the production costs in the next batch when output has increased.

 2. What is “Change in Quantity”?

 It’s inevitable that the volume of output will increase or decrease with varying levels of production.
 The quantities involved are usually significant enough to evaluate changes in cost.
 An increase or decrease in the volume of goods produced translates to costs of goods manufactured (COGM).
 To determine the changes in quantity, the number of goods made in the first production run is deducted from the volume of output made in the following production run.

 Download the Marginal Cost Calculator

 How do you calculate the marginal cost?
 Download CFI’s free Marginal Cost Calculator.
 If you want to calculate the additional cost of producing more units, simply enter your numbers into our Excel-based calculator and you’ll immediately have the answer.